JimSeker/drawing/README.md

 `GraphicOverlayDemo_kt` (kotlin) is an example of how to create a customview to draw on other views.

-`SurfaceViewDemo` uses a surfaceview.
-Since a surface is for "animated" drawing, an alien moves accross the screen.
+`SurfaceViewDemo` (java) uses a surfaceview.
+Since a surface is for "animated" drawing, an alien moves across the screen.
 The user touches it and it moves to a new location.
 It shows to use an extended surfaceview or all it in the activity.

+`SurfaceViewDemo_kt` (kotlin) uses a surfaceview.
+Since a surface is for "animated" drawing, an alien moves across the screen.
+The user touches it and it moves to a new location.
+It shows to use an extended surfaceview or all it in the activity.

-`TextureViewDemo` is an example of how to draw on a surface (via a canvas) of a TextureView.
+`TextureViewDemo` (java) is an example of how to draw on a surface (via a canvas) of a TextureView.
+It uses a thread to update the moving block.
+It shows to use an extended textureView and how use all the code in the main.  (same example as the surfaceViewDemo)

+`TextureViewDemo_kt` (kotlin) is an example of how to draw on a surface (via a canvas) of a TextureView.
 It uses a thread to update the moving block.
 It shows to use an extended textureView and how use all the code in the main.  (same example as the surfaceViewDemo)

 ---